lucywang000/clj-statecharts/docs/content/docs/actions.md

 And the `event` argument passed to the `update-counter` would have these `:k1` `:k2` keys etc.

+## The Special Variable `_prev-state` in Action Functions

+During action execution time, `_state` already points to the new state after the transition.

+The action functions could use the value under the `_prev-state` key of the context to access the previous state before the transition (e.g. for debugging, or archiving some information for later analysis).

+Please note:
+- Unlike `_state`, the `_prev-state` variable only exists during the transition and would not be available after that.
+- If the transition is called with `{:exec false}`, the actions would be returned to the caller instead of being executed.
+In that case it would also have no access to `_prev-state`.

 ## A Full Example

 {{< loadcode "samples/src/statecharts-samples/trigger_actions.clj" >}}